innoweb-softsolutions/chase-iq/README.md

    - Company
    - Email (if available)
    - Website (if available)
+   - Team Size (LeadRocks only)
+6. Enrich data using LeadRocks (when enabled)
-6. Save results to CSV in the `output` directory
+7. Save results to CSV in the `output` directory
+8. Merge data from multiple sources (when running full pipeline)
+9. Verify and enrich emails using Snov.io and Hunter.io (unless skipped)

 ## Dependencies